esx-framework/esx-documentation/_docs/es_extended/client-functions/esx.game.getpedmugshot.md

 local mugshot, mugshotStr = ESX.Game.GetPedMugshot(ped)
 ```

-You can do it like in the following example:
+You can do it like in the following example with ESX.ShowAdvancedNotification:

 ```
 Be sure to use UnregisterPedheadshot(mugshot) after using it,